bperlik/minimal-mistakes/_posts/2017-09-07-debugging.md

     error message
     class name
     exceptions
-  If I don't understand the message or exception, I select it, and
+    Un-minify if that helps (click on {} in lower left of Chrome Developer Tools) If I don't understand the message or exception, I select it, and cntrl-alt-g to look it up using Google. consider the source - it is official, professional? consider if instructional or informational
+    a video tutorial by a reputable instructor try it a bit in repl.it or test app if it works, use it, it can be optimized later